 Agility and Reflexes

 Another hallmark of Spider-Man’s powers is his unmatched agility and reflexes.
-He flips, twists, and dodges bullets with athleticism beyond Olympic levels.
+He flips, twists, and dodges gunfire with athleticism far beyond Olympic levels.

 The Spider Advantage

-Spiders achieve their remarkable agility because of their small size and unique physiology.
-For example, certain ground spiders can sprint at speeds that, relative to body size, outpace cheetahs.
-Their lightweight bodies and hydraulic leg systems give them quick bursts of movement and extreme maneuverability.
+Spiders achieve their remarkable agility thanks to their small size and unusual physiology.
+Certain ground spiders can sprint at speeds that, relative to body size, outpace a cheetah.
+Their lightweight bodies and hydraulic leg systems—spiders extend their legs using blood pressure rather than paired muscles—give them explosive bursts of movement and extreme maneuverability.

 The Human Limitation

 Unfortunately, humans don’t scale the same way.
-The square-cube law again comes into play: increasing body size makes movement less efficient and slower.
-A human-sized spider would not only lose its agility but might struggle to move at all under its own weight.
+The square-cube law returns: increasing body size makes movement relatively less efficient and slower.
+A literal human-sized spider would not only lose its agility, it might struggle to move at all under its own weight—its hydraulic legs could not generate the pressure needed to lift such mass.

 Modern Science and Engineering

-While biology sets hard limits, engineering provides alternatives.
-Advances in biomechatronics and robotics are pushing human agility forward—think of robotic exoskeletons, powered suits, or prosthetics designed to mimic animal motion.
-These technologies offer glimpses into what superhuman agility might look like, even if it doesn’t come naturally.
+While biology sets hard limits, engineering offers alternatives.
+Advances in biomechatronics and robotics are pushing human agility forward—robotic exoskeletons, powered suits, and prosthetics designed to mimic animal motion.
+These technologies offer glimpses of what enhanced agility might look like, even if it never comes naturally.

 👉 Researchers in biomechatronics are already studying how to merge robotics with human movement to push agility beyond natural limits.